APGSGA/hueyx/README.md

 `multiple_scheduler_locking` has been added to support multiple huey schedulers.
 If you run huey in a cloud environment, you will end up running multiple huey instances which each will schedule the periodic task.
 `multiple_scheduler_locking` prevents periodic tasks to be scheduled multiple times.
+It is false by default.

 ### Collaborators